DJ Shadow Used Turntable Pitch Control To Layer Samples on “Entroducing…..”

 “It was all about chopping to me.
 I never had the luxury of taking extended samples.”

 To make his own brilliant collage of mistakes, Shadow had to get creative while working within the confines of his gear and record collection.
-“There are lots of overdubs on the album,” he told Keyboard.
+“There are lots of overdubs on the album,” he told Keyboard Magazine.
 “But all the record was 100% sample or vinyl-based.
 All the sampling was done on the MPC.
 It all went straight from turntable to the MPC to tape.”

 Taking his sampling a step further, Shadow also used the pitch control on his turntable to make his samples sound just right if the MPC couldn’t do the job by itself.
-“Any other things you hear were done straight off the turntable, pitched in,” he said.
+“Any other things you hear were done straight off the turntable, pitched in,” he told Keyboard Magazine.
 “Like, if a song is in a certain key, and I overdub a string bit, I have to manipulate the pitch control on the turntable until it works.”

 To modern producers familiar with Ableton, FL Studio, Maschine, and an endless slew of sampling technology, Shadow’s gear and methodology may seem primitive, but the final result was anything but.
 Sixteen years after the release of Endtroducing… The Guardian wrote, “Endtroducing…..suggested that, with a little imagination, there were few limits to the music that could be made by one man and his record collection.”